rahulstox/planora/CODE_OF_CONDUCT.md

 ## 🌐 Scope

-This Code of Conduct applies across all GSSoC community spaces — including GitHub repositories, communication platforms (like Discord), events, and social media — as well as any interactions where individuals are officially representing GSSoC in public or private spaces.
+This Code of Conduct applies across all Planora community spaces — including GitHub repositories, communication platforms (like Discord), events, and social media — as well as any interactions where individuals are officially representing Planora in public or private spaces.

 ---